-Our interest is to find out the limiting distribution of the random variable xn.
-For larger, for large n, we have the results limit as n tends to infinity of gamma of n plus 1 by 2 divided by square root of n pi of gamma of n by 2 is 1 divided by square root of 2 pi using Stirling's approximation.
-And also, limit n tends to infinity of 1 plus x square by 2 the whole power minus n plus 1 by 2 that we know, that is e power minus x square by 2.
+Let X1, X2 so one be a sequence of random variables each having student t distribution with the n degrees of freedom.
+Our interest is to find out the limiting distribution of the student t distribution.
+We know that the probability density function of f of X for the random variable Xn is given by Gamma of n plus 1 by 2 divided by square root of n times pi multiplied by Gamma of n by 2 multiplied by 1 plus X square by n power minus n plus 1 by 2.
+So this is the probability density function of a random variable Xn.
+Our interest is to find out the limiting distribution of the random variable Xn.
+For larger n we have the results limit n tends to infinity of Gamma of n plus 1 by 2 divided by square root of n by 2 is 1 divided by square root of 2pi using Sterling's approximation and also limit n tends to infinity of 1 plus X square by 2 the whole power minus n plus 1 by 2 that we know that is e power minus X square by 2.
+Hence the limit n tends to infinity of the probability density function of the random variable Xn becomes 1 divided by square root of 2pi e power minus X square by 2.

-Hence, the limit n tends to infinity of the probability density function of the random variable xn becomes 1 divided by square root of 2 pi e power minus x square by 2.
-Since, right hand side is the probability density function of a standard normal distribution, we conclude for a larger n the sequence of random variables x1, x2, xn and so on that tends to the random variable z and this converges takes place in distribution where z is standard normal distribution.
+Since the right hand side is a probability density function of a standard normal distribution, we conclude for a large n the sequence of random variables X1, X2, Xn and so on that tends to the random variable Z; this convergence takes place in distribution where Z is standard normal distribution.

-So this is a simple example of the sequence of random variables each having a student T distribution, the limiting distribution converges to standard normal and that converges in distribution.
+So this is a simple example of the sequence of random variables each having a student t distribution.
+The limiting distribution converges to standard normal and that convergence in distribution.